-6. Delegation

-- 6.1 The Board has a non-executive role in the running of the company.
-This includes issues of corporate strategy, key strategic objectives and targets. - 6.2 Responsibility for day-to-day management matters rests with the CEO and the senior management team.
+- 6 Delegation - 6.1 The Board has a non-executive role in the running of the Company.
+This includes issues of corporate strategy, key strategic objectives and targets.

-7. Responsibilities of Directors

-- 7.1 Individual Directors should be aware of their wider responsibilities.

-Directors must: - (i) undertake on appointment to comply at all times with the Code of Practice for ALCS Directors that has been adopted by ALCS and with the rules relating to the use of Members' funds - (ii) act in good faith and in the best interests of the Company - (iii) not bring the Company, its Board, its Executive or its sister organisations into disrepute or jeopardise sensitive negotiations - (iv) not discuss Company business except in fora agreed by the Board - (v) declare to the Board any potential conflict of interest
+- 6.2 Responsibility for day-to-day management matters rests with the CEO and the senior leadership team. - 7 Responsibilities of Directors - 7.1 Individual Directors should be aware of their wider responsibilities.Directors must: - (i) undertake on appointment to comply at all times with the Code of Practice for ALCS Directors that has been adopted by ALCS and with the rules relating to the use of Members' funds - (ii) act in good faith and in the best interests of the Company - (iii) not bring the Company, its Board, its Executive or its sister organisations into disrepute or jeopardise sensitive negotiations - (iv) not discuss Company business except in fora agreed by the Board - (v) observe and comply with the ALCS Policy on Conflicts of Interest - (vi) in the event of a conflict of interest arising or being identified, at the request of the Board, absent themselves from any meeting as per the Conflicts of Interest Policy - (vii) not misuse information gained in the course of their service for personal gain or for political purposes, nor seek to use the opportunity of service to promote their private interests or those of connected persons, firms, businesses or other companies

-- (vi) in the event of a conflict of interest arising or being identified, at the request of the Board, absent themselves from any meeting - (vii) not misuse information gained in the course of their service for personal gain or for political purposes, nor seek to use the opportunity of service to promote their private interests or those of connected persons, firms, businesses or other companies - (viii) not use or disclose to any person any confidential information other than for the proper performance of their duties or as directed by the Board or, in exceptional circumstances, the Chair or CEO - (ix) be aware that all communications relating to the business of the Company, including email, may be subject to formal scrutiny.
+- (viii) not use or disclose to any person any confidential information other than for the proper performance of their duties or as directed by the Board or, in exceptional circumstances, the Chair or CEO - (ix) be aware that all communications relating to the business of the Company, including email, may be subject to formal scrutiny.
 If Directors fail to perform the required duties to the standards expected, they may be removed from office under the powers granted by Article 43 of the Company's Articles of Association or through the processes described by ss.
-168 and 169 of the Companies Act (2006).

-8. Personal liability of Board Directors

-- 8.1 Legal proceedings initiated by a third party against ALCS would be likely to be brought against the Board as a whole.
+168 and 169 of the Companies Act (2006). - 8 Personal Liability of Board Directors - 8.1 Legal proceedings initiated by a third party against ALCS would be likely to be brought against the Board as a whole.
 However, in exceptional circumstances, proceedings (civil, or in certain cases, criminal) might be brought against individual Directors.
 For example, Directors might be personally liable if they made a fraudulent or negligent statement, which resulted in a loss to a third party.
 Directors who misuse information gained by virtue of their position could be liable for breach of confidence under common law or be held to have committed a criminal offence under insider dealing legislation. - 8.2 Directors who need further advice should consult with the ALCS legal advisers.

-9. Accountability for Members' funds
+9 Accountability for Members' Funds

-Directors have a duty to ensure the safeguarding of funds - which for this purpose should be taken to include all forms of receipts from fees, charges and other sources - and the proper custody of assets.
+9.1 Directors have a duty to ensure the safeguarding of funds - which for this purpose should be taken to include all forms of receipts from fees, charges and other sources - and the proper custody of assets.
 They must take appropriate measures to ensure that the Board at all times conducts its operations as economically, efficiently and effectively as possible.

-10. Annual Report and Accounts
+10 Annual Report and Accounts